 Sometimes hardest part is to recognize you need help and then actually going to get help.
-The path to start getting mental health help was a long process.
+The path to starting getting mental health help was a long process.
 I think it took me over a year before I went to my first Celebrate Recovery meeting after learning about the program.
-Through the program I was able to find healing and started to let go some of the things I didn’t even realize I was holding on to.
+Through the program, I was able to find healing and started to let go of some of the things I didn’t even realize I was holding on to.

 Starting the medication